 Now, we bring them everywhere: restaurants, sports events where the other sibling is bored, and I'm sure we'll bring them on trips.
 I look forward to eating in peace for many, many meals to come.

-So why do kids like them so much?
+Why do kids like them so much?

 "Because you can basically make anything you want out of them," my 7-year-old told me.
 And he's right: Even though each piece has the same shape, the combinations are endless, so they're challenging for big or little kids.
 (For kids under 3, check out the Plus-Plus Big set.)

-They're even kind of addicting for adults—I sat down and instantly started to construct a garden of 2D flowers, and found it way more relaxing than any grown-up coloring book.
+They're even kind of addicting for adults — I sat down and instantly started to construct a garden of 2D flowers, and found it way more relaxing than any grown-up coloring book.

-Another mom friend said the toy has "super powers."
+Another mom friend said the toy has "superpowers."
 She keeps them in her purse to maintain their novelty with her kids, and she, too, busts them out at restaurants.

 "When I gave them to my four kids, I saw right away that they would be a hit," Hamilton told TODAY.
 He and his partner founded Plus-Plus USA in 2016.
-"Parents love the tubes because they're portable and reusable, and have tons of play value in a small package," he adds.
+"Parents love the tubes because they're portable and reusable, and have tons of play value in a small package," he added.

 Reviewers on Amazon are equally in love: "The nice thing about Plus-Plus is that you can put them into a reasonably small bag and take them on the go easily," one parent wrote.

-Oh, and they can even get kids to give up—wait for it—screen time.
+Oh, and they can even get kids to give up — wait for it — screen time.

-"[My child] ignored the Nintendo and the iPad and played for hours, making all sorts of amazing things," another reviewer wrote on Amazon.
+"(My child) ignored the Nintendo and the iPad and played for hours, making all sorts of amazing things," another reviewer wrote on Amazon.
 "And two weeks later, he's still playing with them."